-So much work was involved entire families, in years gone by, took part in the summer turf cutting expeditions to the bog.
+So much work was involved in entire families, in years gone by, took part in the summer turf-cutting expeditions to the bog.
 Everyone’s effort was necessary to save enough fuel to sustain the family throughout the cold winter season.

 Preparing turf requires drying it out so that it will ignite when lighted.

-Sods of newly cut turf are laid out in the sun and turned to allow them to dry.
+Sods of newly cut turf is laid out in the sun and turned to allow them to dry.

 The turf blocks or sods are then stacked into small ‘stooks’ as shown in the photo above.